Concrete Slabs & Storm Surges: How to Dry and Restore Your Foundation After Flooding

 3. Structural Integrity: Over decades, persistent saturation can affect the concrete’s strength and integrity, compromising your most valuable asset.

-The Restoration Process: A Certified Expertise Approach
+The Foundation Restoration Process:

 Phase 1: Aggressive Water Extraction and Source Mitigation

-The immediate step is removing all standing water from the slab’s surface.
-Next, we locate and address any ongoing moisture sources.
+Next, locate and address any ongoing moisture sources.
 In a storm surge situation, this often means ensuring proper drainage outside the home to prevent recurring hydrostatic pressure forcing water up through the slab.

 Phase 2: Structural Drying and Dehumidification

 This is the phase that demands superior quality equipment and technical knowledge.
-We don’t just rely on ambient air drying; we initiate a controlled, aggressive process:

 Why Avoid the Quick Fix

 Some companies might offer to seal a wet slab or simply wait for the concrete to dry on its own.
 These methods constitute a basic service that overlooks the core issue.
+Concrete takes an extremely long time to dry naturally, and simply sealing in moisture guarantees future problems.

 water extraction in Killeen, TX from Technique Flooring and Restoration